SeriousBug/devpod-browser-extension/Readme.md

 ## Installation

-The Chrome extension store version is under review right now.
+The Chrome extension store, Edge extension store, and Firefox extension store are in review.

 In the meantime, you can download and load the extension in developer mode.
-Download the latest `dist-x.y.z.zip` file from the [releases](https://github.com/SeriousBug/devpod-browser-extension/releases) page and unzip it.
+Download the latest `dev-ext-browser-x.y.z.zip` file from the [releases](https://github.com/SeriousBug/devpod-browser-extension/releases) page and unzip it.
+Download the `-chrome-` version for Chrome, Vivaldi, or Edge.
+Download `-firefox-` for Firefox.

 ![Screenshot of the chrome extension settings.
 There's a toggle labeled developer mode which is turned on, and a mouse is hovering over a button labeled Load unpacked.](./assets/loading-unpacked.png)